– Videos Online Now –

 - New York Times: “Donald Trump Tax Records Show He Could Have Avoided Taxes for Nearly Two Decades, The Times Found”

-Thursday: May 2nd: The Historical Background of Potential Impeachment
+Thursday: May 2nd: Discussion of Trump’s Potential Impeachment and Issues of Censorship

 - All the President’s Men (video)